mehulagg/gitlab_test/doc/administration/geo/replication/external_database.md

 If you have an external database ready to be used as the tracking database, follow the instructions below to use it:

+NOTE: **Note:**
+If you use AWS RDS for tracking database, make sure your tracking database has access to secondary database.
+Unfortunatelly, just assigning the same security group is not enough as outbound rules do not apply to RDS PostgreSQL database.
+So you need to explicitly add inbound rule for security group to allow any TCP traffic from tracking database to 5432 port.

 1. SSH into a GitLab **secondary** server and login as root:

     ```bash